Bahía Blanca: Climate

 Bahía Blanca's climate is subtropical and characterized by wide variations in temperatures.
 It is influenced by the location of the city by the ocean with warm superficial streams by the shores.
 Winters are characterized by cool temperatures during the day with cold nights.
 The mean temperature during winter is 8 C. Temperatures can fall below 0 C although snowfalls are rare, averaging 0.2 days of snow per year.
 The last significant snowfall took place recently in July 2009.
 The one before was in May 2007, although it sometimes does snow in Sierra de la Ventana.
 On average, there are 35 days with frost, most of it occurring in June–August.
 Winters are characterized by cloudy and damp weather, averaging 9–11 overcast days.

 Spring and fall are characterized by mild temperatures during the day and cool to cold nights.
 Normally, the last frost occurs on 1 October while the first frost occurs on 9 May although frosts have been recorded as early as 16 March and as late as 8 November.
 Although the majority of frosts occurs in June–August, the occurrence of frosts in Spring and Fall can potentially damage crops.

-Summers are warm during the day while nights are mild to cool.
+Summers are hot during the day and night.
 Most of the precipitation is concentrated in the summer months, which can bring thunderstorms.
 Average temperatures during the summer is around 23 C. It tends to be sunnier, averaging 4–7 overcast days and 9–10 clear days.

 Bahia Blanca receives 645.4 mm of precipitation per year, most of it concentrated in the summer months and there are 79 days with measurable precipitation.
 However, precipitation is highly variable from year to year, with some years receiving over 1000 mm and other years where precipitation is less than 400 mm.
 The average relative humidity is 64%, with the winter months having higher humidity than the summer months.
 Winds are moderate throughout the year, with an average wind speed of 24.0 km/h.
 Most of the winds either come from the north or from the northwest.
 Bahia Blanca receives an average of 2,310.7 hours of bright sunshine per year (about 6.3 hours of sunshine per day or 51% of possible sunshine), ranging from a high of 67% in January (9.7 hours of sunshine per day) to a low of 36% in July (3.6 hours of sunshine per day).
 The highest recorded temperature was 43.8 C on 21 January 1980 while the lowest recorded temperature was -11.8 C on 4 July 1988.